MohammadRaziei/libmbtiles/README.md

 - `recursive` – Traverse subdirectories when `true` (default).
 Only the top level is processed when `false`.
-- `verbose` – Emit a log line for each converted file.

 The helper loads PNG or JPEG tiles into memory, converts pixels using the standard luminance formula (`0.299 * R  0.587 * G  0.114 * B`), and writes the